Mazen-k/web-project/README.md

 ## Resources
 - Bootstrap for homepage Excluding navbar and footer. home icon in sidebar in all course pages.
-- Chatgpt assisted scripting for shrinking nested lists in sidebar for course pages, API skeleton for example code compiler, disapearing terms and conditions div, complext Jquery and php syntax.
+- Chatgpt assisted scripting for shrinking nested lists in sidebar for course pages, API skeleton for example code compiler, disapearing terms and conditions div, and complex Jquery and php syntax.
 - Embed for compiler from tinker.io.
 API for compiler is emkc.org free API
 - Images are a screen grab from Anaconda's Spyder console.
 - Font is IBM Plex Sans from Google Fonts